hongchengzhu/Lombard-VLD/README.md

 Congratulations!
 Our paper titled "*Lombard-VLD: Voice Liveness Detection Based on Human Auditory Feedback*" has been accepted by *IEEE Symposium on Security and Privacy* (***S&P 25***)!

-The acceptance was reported by our school at [link](https://cse.whu.edu.cn/info/2651/37981.htm) where you could understand our paper more deeply.
+Our university reported the acceptance at [link](https://news.whu.edu.cn/info/1015/477347.htm), where you can understand our paper more deeply.

 - [ ] We are modifying the accepted manuscript for a camera-ready version.
 The final paper will be released before 17th April AOE.

 ### Speech examples

 We provide examples of partial speech (including plain and Lombard) at [link](https://hongchengzhu.github.io/Lombard-VLD-speech-examples/).
 If you need the entire dataset for research, please feel free to contact us!
+Note that we keep all the rights on the released speech examples.
+Each one should reasonably and legally use these speeches.

 ## Code implementation

-### Python Environments
+### Python Environment

 python = 3.7.16